Shuyib/tool_calling_api/README.md

 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.
 ├── requirements.txt - This file contains the dependencies for the project.
 ├── summary.png - How function calling works with a diagram.
+├── tests - This directory contains the test files for the project.
+│   ├── __init__.py - This file initializes the tests directory as a package.
+│   ├── test_cases.py - This file contains the test cases for the project.
+│   └── test_run.py - This file contains the code to run the test cases for the function calling LLM.
 └── utils - This directory contains the utility files for the project.
     ├── __init__.py - This file initializes the utils directory as a package.
     ├── function_call.py - This file contains the code to call a function using LLMs.
     └── communication_apis.py - This file contains the code to do with communication apis & experiments.

 ## Installation
 The project uses python 3.12.
 To install the project, follow the steps below: